The Power of Storytelling in Requirements Engineering

-As a Requirements Engineer and IT Business Analyst, my work centers on understanding and conveying stakeholder needs clearly.
-Recently, I discovered a powerful approach that reshaped how I communicate and connect with people — Storytelling in Requirements Engineering.
-By turning complex requirements into relatable narratives, I’ve found new ways to inspire engagement, foster understanding, and drive clarity throughout every stage of a software project.
+As a Requirements Engineer and IT Business Analyst, I must understand and explain stakeholder needs clearly.
+Storytelling in Requirements Engineering helps me turn complex requirements into relatable narratives.
+Therefore, I can create stronger engagement, improve shared understanding, and bring more clarity to every stage of a software project.

 What is Storytelling in Requirements Engineering?